jjsridharan/CTDT-Automatic-detection-of-Traffic-Violation-using-CNN-/README.md

 How to run?

 1) Install necessary packages.
 2) Download the data and HelmetDetections from google drive.
-(Link : will be updated soon )
+(Link : https://drive.google.com/open?id=11Z_xZ3PCtZA6_bF91PktsMgU2LtcWlJS )
 3) In vehicle_detection.py you have to modify the input video file name.
 (Line no. 29) Provision for image testing is also there.
 Edit from lines(132)
 4) Create database with name as "id2536892_ctdt" and import the ctdt.sql file present. ( I created a free account in 000webhost.
 You can also create new account if you want.)
 5) Upload Insert.php and Update.php to a website.
 In Insert.py and Update.py change the links to file accorodingly.